sauce-archives/help/docs/getting-started/recorder.md

 <h3>Step 5: Fine-tune Matching</h3>

-In the Fine-tune Matching tab you can adjust the sensitivity of the image matcher.
+In the <em>Fine-tune Matching</em> tab you can adjust the sensitivity of the image matcher.
 With a high value the locator must always look very similar and appear in the same position on the screen.
 With a low value both can deviate more from the original.
 Adjusting the matching precision is usually very handy when a warning or an error occurs during replay.

 See the recorder guide for more details about <a href="/docs/guides/recorder/action-settings#matching">fine-tuning the matching</a>.